Spaceghost/spaceghost.github.com/_posts/2011-05-25-Ferris-Bueller.md

 ---
 layout: post
 title: Ferris Bueller
-subtitle: You have seen it right?
+subtitle: You have seen it, right?
 category: Thoughts
 meta: 25 May 2011 - Eugene, Oregon
 comments: true